tiby312/broccoli-project/analysis/report-legacy/src/chxx.md

 The total running time is the sum of all of these.

-Sorting is done using rust's built in sorting, which has big(o) of log(n)*n like any sorting algoritm.
+Sorting is done using rust's built in sorting, which has big(o) of log(n)*n like any sorting algorithm.
 So for the purposes of finding the O(n) we can replace sort(n) with log(n)*n.
 The binning process first finds the median at each level using pdqselect which has an average running time of O(n).
 Once it finds the median, it then binns all the bots into three bins.
 This is also O(n).